-This is a free creative writing project for all schools across the United Kingdom to use with their students.
-It is primarily aimed at students aged between 7 to 11 years of age.
-This guide and the other documents form part of a learning resource which schools can use and tailor to their own requirements.
+This is a free creative writing project for all schools and home schooled children to use.
+It is primarily aimed at students aged between 9 to 11 years.
+This guide and the other documents form part of a learning resource which can be used and tailored to their own requirements.